 It should be clear that for risk management professionals, Risk Wizard is a clear winner in many regards.
 If you’ve outgrown Excel and require a more robust, tailored software solution to assist with real-time reporting, notifications, and customisable risk profiles within your organisation or industry, you’ll be pleased with what Risk Wizard has to offer.

 But don’t just take our word for it.
-Get started today with a FREE trial of Risk Wizard to see if it’s appropriate for adoption within your organisation.
+Get started today with a demo of Risk Wizard to see if it’s appropriate for adoption within your organisation.
 Don’t worry about reinventing the wheel and importing all of your data manually from Excel, either.
 We make it quick and easy to transfer existing data to the Risk Wizard software so that you can get right back to doing what you do best.

-Give Risk Wizard a go to day and experience high-quality, user-friendly risk management software built with risk management career professionals in mind.
+Give Risk Wizard a go today and experience high-quality, user-friendly risk management software built with risk management career professionals in mind.